CoinCircle/go-etherdelta/README.md

 - Q: Why do I get empty results sometimes?

-    - A: Unfortunately, the EtherDelta websocket client is unreliable.
+    - A: Sometimes the EtherDelta websocket connection randomly disconnects.
+It can be unreliable at times.

 - Q: It's completely not working anymore!